EPC Advanced Gravel Race Build Block (9 wk)

 For athletes working Monday through Friday, begin this plan on a Monday (Fridays are Rest Days, and the long rides will be on Saturdays and Sundays).
 For athletes with other work schedules, it may work best for you to begin the plan on another day of the week.

-This plan presumes athlete already maintains a good degree of fitness and has been building base hours/miles over the prior weeks.
+This plan presumes the athlete already maintains a good degree of fitness, has been building base hours/miles over the prior weeks, and has recently established a fairly accurate FTP.

 Gravel racing is a test of being uncomfortable.
 It's that simple.
 This block of training prepares the athlete to become used to being uncomfortable.
 Of course, the goal isn't to simply harden you up.
 Sweet Spot intervals maximize body adaptation by building muscular endurance without going over the edge deep into Zone 4 (Threshold) where you need a more lengthy recovery.